Foster Care

 You can express a preference on the age, race, and sex of the child that you think would best match your family circumstances, skills, and priorities.
 Agencies do their best to find placements for children that are a good fit for both the child and the foster family.
 However, it is important to be willing to get to know a child as an individual and to keep an open mind about the parenting you can do.

-What kinds of issues do children in foster care need help overcoming?
+What challenges do children in foster care need help overcoming?

 What kind of support will we receive?